KVHorn/3D-CAD-Modeling-Program/README.md

 # 3D-CAD-Modeling-Program
-A program for creating models to 3-D print
+A program for creating object models to 3-D print